CaseyHirth/libraryV2/README.md

 ```
 ## License

-This project is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT)for details.
+This project is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.